Building a Custom Kernel

 The kernel, like any other Fedora package, has a branch per Fedora release.

-master corresponds to Rawhide and each version of Fedora has a branch
+rawhide corresponds to Rawhide and each version of Fedora has a branch called

 Check out the branch for which you would like to build a kernel (